+++ How to Increase PMO Acceptance and Success +++ Checklist and Best Practices for PMO Setup +++

 What falls under the responsibility of the Project Management Office (PMO)?
 And what does not?
 How do you achieve higher PMO acceptance as well as backing from top management?

-If you are concerned with the PMO subject matter, you are most likely looking for helpful answers to these questions.
+If you are concerned with the PMO subject matter, you are most likely looking for PMO best practices and helpful answers to these questions.

 You will find them in this article.